WWCA: Popular personalities

+1980s and 90s

-In the mid-1980s general manager Joe Hass developed leukemia to which he died from soon after its diagnosis.
+In the mid-1980s general manager Joe Hass developed leukemia.
+He died from soon after its diagnosis.
 Owner Dee Coe also developed the same disease shortly thereafter and the station was sold.
 Coe had already put the station on the sale block before he died.
 When Haas died Coe named Haas' secretary, Sylvia Burns, General Manager, a position she kept until the new owners took over.
 (Burns was no relation to stockholders of the same name.)Coe's death came relatively soon after Haas died.
 Coe's son, Ken Coe, who managed the family's LaPorte station, WLOI, took over the reins at WWCA for a short time before the station was sold.

-Also licensed to Gary, WWCA's primary local radio competitor during the 60s and 70s was daytime-operated WLTH, 1370 AM.

-WWCA's license moved from Gary to East Chicago in the early 90s,(R. Veronica Williams former News Director of Willis Broadcasting Network A.M.
-1270 WWCA, (later with Chicago Public Radio WBEZ 91.5 F.M.)(later of Radio-One Indianapolis A.M.1310 "The Light"/106.7 WTLC F.M. and A.M.) after the station was purchased by Willis Broadcasting.
-The city of license returned to Gary sometime in the late 1990s prior to ending daily broadcasts in January 2002.
+WWCA's city of license moved from Gary to East Chicago in the early 90s.
+R. Veronica Williams was the former News Director of Willis Broadcasting Network.
+She was later with Chicago Public Radio WBEZ 91.5 FM and Radio-One Indianapolis AM 1310 "The Light" and 106.7 WTLC-AM-FM after the station was purchased by Willis Broadcasting.
+The city of license returned to Gary sometime in the late 1990s.

+2000s

 In 2003, Willis Broadcasting Corp. sold the station to Starboard Broadcasting for $1.5 million.
+WWCA was off the air for several months as the ownership changed.

-WWCA signed back on with Starboard Network's Relevant Radio format on November 26, 2003.
+It signed back on with Starboard Network's Relevant Radio Catholic talk and teaching format on November 26, 2003.
+It later switched to Relevant Radio's Spanish-language programming.
+Relevant Radio also owns two English-language Catholic sister stations in the Chicago area: WNTD 950 AM and WKBM 930 AM.